 How do you balance shaping while also respecting the environment?

 The team has a passion for nature and the mountains, and we want it to stay that way.
 What is more, we follow strict guidelines in terms of the Bikepark’s layout.
 We take precautions with the local flora and vegetation and we never go into protected areas.
 We make it a point of honour to not leave traces of our passing, to visually integrate the trails into the scenery and to respect nature.

 What are for you the assets of Les Gets Bikepark?

-In Les Gets, we have a pretty large area (80 miles of trails and 22 chairlifts) which means that you can ride for several days without getting bored.
+In Les Gets, we have a pretty large area (80 miles of trails) which means that you can ride for several days without getting bored.
 From year to year, the trails change, and it becomes more and more enjoyable to ride here.

 The other major advantage is being in the heart of the Portes du Soleil!
 From Les Gets, you can get to lots of different areas.
 With the Portes du Soleil lift pass, you can easily ride for a week, maybe even two, without taking the same trail twice.

 Les Gets and Portes du Soleil at the pace of e-bike

 You can see it everywhere… On the roads, the forest paths and the mountain trails, the electrically-assisted bicycle has really exploded these past few years.
 Wondering why ?
 The best way to find out would be to try !